raito-io/raito-io.github.io/docs/guides/aws_sync_with_cloud.md

 # Raito CLI Configuration

-To configure the Raito CLI to synchronize your AWS S3 (Glue) warehouse, start by creating a file with the name `raito.yml` and edit it to look like this:
+To configure the Raito CLI to synchronize your AWS S3 warehouse, start by creating a file with the name `raito.yml` and edit it to look like this:

 {% raw %}
 ```yaml